 In 2020, the Zambia National Food and Nutrition Commission (NFNC), with technical support from Intake, conducted a National Food Consumption and Micronutrient Status Survey (FCMSS).
 Funding for the survey was provided by Swiss Agency for Development and Cooperation, UNICEF, and the World Bank.

+This web-page provides a set of interactive data visualizations to summarize a selection of results for the dietary component of the survey.
 Data visualizations are presented in five parts: Part I. Macronutrient Contribution to Energy Intake; Part II.
 Nutrient Intake Inadequacy; Part III.
 Diet Quality Metrics for Women; Part IV.
 Diets of Infants and Young Children; and Part V. Main Food Group Sources of Energy and Nutrients.

 We invite you to explore the data visualizations below to learn about the results from the dietary component of the national survey.